endlessm/moddable-platformer/doc/MODS.md

 Click on the `Player` node.
 In the inspector, try changing the Player dropdown to "Two" or "Both".

 Duplicate the `Player` node.
-Move it next to the existing player.
-Then change the Player to "Two" in the duplicated one.
+In the scene, move the second node so that it doesn't overlap with the first player.
+Then, in the inspector, change the Player property on the second Player node to "Two".
 Now the game is multiplayer.

 You will notice that the camera is following one of the player characters.
-So try disabling the `Camera2D` node that's a child of the `Player` node.
-And then enable the `MultiplayerCamera` node that's at the bottom of the Scene Dock.
+So, in the inspector, try disabling the `Camera2D` node that is a child of each `Player` node, then enable the `MultiplayerCamera` node that's at the bottom of the Scene Dock.

 ### Player and flag appearance